Random networks with sublinear preferential attachment: The giant component: Introduction

-\begin{itemize} \item to its left in the same manner as with a parent of type~$\ell$; \item to its right of type~$\ell$ with relative positions at the jumps of $(Z_t^{\tsup\tau}-\ind_{[\tau,\infty)}(t) \colon t \geq 0)$. \end{itemize} This branching random walk with infinitely many particles is called the \emph{idealized branching random walk} (IBRW).
-Note that the functions~$\M$ featuring in the definition of our operators~$A_\alpha$ are derived from the IBRW: $\M(t)$ is the expected number of particles within distance $t$ to the left of any given particle, and $\M^\tau(t)$ is the expected number of particles within distance $t$ to the right of a given particle of type~$\tau$.
+This branching random walk with infinitely many particles is called the idealized branching random walk (IBRW); see also Figures~\ref{figure1} and~\ref{figure2}\vadjust{\goodbreak} for an illustration of the branching mechanism.
+Note that the functions $\M$ featuring in the definition of our operators $A_\alpha$ are derived from the IBRW: $\M(t)$ is the expected number of particles within distance $t$ to the left of any given particle, and $\M^\tau(t)$ is the expected number of particles within distance $t$ to the right of a given particle of type $\tau$.

-Equally important to us is the process representing an idealization of the exploration of the neighbourhood of a typical vertex in a large but finite network.
-This is the \emph{killed} branching random walk obtained from the IBRW by removing all particles which have a position $x> 0$ together with their entire descendancy tree.

-Starting this process with one particle in position $x_0<0$ (the root), where $-x_0$ is standard exponentially distributed, we obtain a random rooted tree called the \emph{idealized neighbourhood tree} (INT) and denoted by $\mathfrak T$.
-The genealogical structure of the tree approximates the relative neighbourhood of a typical vertex in a large but finite network.
-We denote by $\# \mathfrak T$ the total number of vertices in the INT and say that the INT \emph{survives} if this number is infinite.
+Equally important to us is the process representing an idealization of the exploration of the neighborhood of a typical vertex in a large but finite network.
+This is the \textit {killed} branching random walk obtained from the IBRW by removing all particles which have a position $x> 0$ together with their entire descendancy tree.
+Starting this process with one particle in position $x_0<0$ (the root), where $-x_0$ is standard exponentially distributed, we obtain a random rooted tree called the \textit{idealized neighborhood tree} (INT) and denoted by $\mathfrak T$.
+The genealogical structure of the tree approximates the relative neighborhood of a typical vertex in a large but finite network.
+We denote by $\# \mathfrak T$ the total number of vertices in the INT and say that the INT \textit {survives} if this number is infinite.

-The rooted tree~${\mathfrak T}$ is the weak local limit in the sense of Benjamini and Schramm~\cite{BS01} of the sequence of graphs in our preferential attachment model.
+The rooted tree ${\mathfrak T}$ is the weak local limit in the sense of Benjamini and Schramm~\cite{BS01} of the sequence of graphs in our preferential attachment model.
 An interesting result about weak local limits for a different variant of the preferential attachment network with a linear attachment function, including the LCD-model, was recently obtained by Berger et al.~\cite{BBCS}.
 In the present paper we shall not make the abstract notion of weak local limit explicit in our context.
-Instead, we go much further and give some fine results based on our neighbourhood approximation, which cannot be obtained from weak limit theorems alone.
-The following two theorems show that the INT determines the clustering structure of the networks in a strong sense.
+Instead, we go much further and give some fine results based on our neighborhood approximation, which cannot be obtained from weak limit theorems alone.
+The following two theorems show that the INT determines the connectivity structure of the networks in a strong sense.